-‘Fiji Time’ doesn’t just end at the resort – you can enjoy it at the airport too.
-For a small carrier based on a small island, the Fiji Airways Premier Lounge at Nadi International Airport is quite impressive.
+‘Fiji Time’ doesn’t just end at the resort – you can also enjoy it at the airport.
+The Fiji Airways Premier Lounge at Nadi International Airport is quite impressive for a small carrier.

-It’s open to Business Class passengers on both Qantas and Fiji Airways, as well as elite guests of many other partner airlines (but not Virgin Australia, at this stage).
-The lounge is also part of Priority Pass and offers paid entry at the door, so anyone can enjoy it.
+It’s open to Business Class passengers on both Qantas and Fiji Airways and elite guests of many other partner airlines (but not Virgin Australia, at this stage).
+The lounge is also part of Priority Pass and offers paid entry at the door.

 Lounge location & details

 The Fiji Airways Premier Lounge is after immigration and security at Nadi International Airport.
 Just keep heading down the duty-free corridor and then look right.
-You’ll see signs for the lounge, which is one level below the main concourse.
-If you see a Centurion Lounge-style green wall, then you’ve found the right place.
+You’ll see signs for the lounge, one level below the main concourse.
+You’ve found the right place if you see a Centurion Lounge-style green wall.

-With opening hours from 5 am to 11 pm every day, the lounge welcomes passengers across all Fiji Airways flights, as well as those of all partner airlines.
+With opening hours from 5 am to 11 pm every day, the lounge welcomes passengers across all Fiji Airways flights and those of all partner airlines.

 Lounge layout & seating

-The overall lounge ambience is quite dark as the space has no windows, but the lighting strikes the right balance – not too dim, not too harsh.
+The lounge ambience is quite dark as the space has no windows, but the lighting strikes the right balance – not too dim or harsh.
+There’s a private room behind the bar that’s used for the Chef’s Table experience and another private room on the opposite side of the lounge that’s reserved for VIPs.

 Food & drink